pivotal/docs-tap/install.md

 - Customer Developed Documentation
     - Techdocs object storage location (S3)

-To install the Tanzu Application Platform UI:
+To install the Tanzu Application Platform GUI:

 1. Follow the instructions in [Install Packages](#install-packages) above.

-1. To see a list of all the values that you can specify when configuring the Tanzu Application Platform UI, run:
+1. To see a list of all the values that you can specify when configuring the Tanzu Application Platform GUI, run:

     ```console
     $ tanzu package available get tap-gui.tanzu.vmware.com/0.3.0 --values-schema -n tap-install